-Use this optional essay to explain any unusual circumstances or situations that you think may have an impact on your application.
+Use this optional essay to tell as about yourself or to explain any unusual circumstances or situations that you think may have an impact on your application.

 Optional Letters of Recommendation

-All undergraduate applicants (including international applicants) are strongly encouraged to submit two optional letters of recommendation.
-Letters must be from individuals familiar with your academic background or work ethic (e.g. an instructor, guidance counselor, or employer).
+All undergraduate applicants (including international applicants) may submit two optional letters of recommendation.
+Letters must be from individuals familiar with your academic background or work ethic (e.g., an instructor, school counselor, or employer).
 Recommendation letters from family members will not be considered.

 For International Applicants

 In addition to the typical requirements for undergraduate applicants, international applicants must also provide additional information to be considered for admission to DigiPen.
 Visit our International Applicants page for details about Academic Records, the Financial Responsibility Form, and providing Proof of Proficiency in the English Language (for non-native English speakers).